GenerGener/hashycat/README.md

 ## Introduction

-This tutorial covers the usage of the File Operations Script (version 8), a powerful Python tool for splitting and concatenating files with support for multiprocessing and hash calculations.
+This tutorial covers the usage of the File Operations Script (version 11; formerly v8), a powerful Python tool for splitting and concatenating files with support for multiprocessing and hash calculations.
 The script provides functionality for:

 - Splitting large files into smaller chunks
 - Concatenating multiple files